The new way to kill mold and keep it from coming back.

 Mold Solutions by Cowleys is your local, trusted source for high quality mold removal services!
 Our innovative products and procedures are miles ahead of the rest- we can often times treat a home in one day, and our unique process eliminates the need for the invasive tear-out that traditional mold remediators will use.
 We guarantee that areas we treat for mold remain mold free for one year, renewable for up to five years with a dehumidifer and service contract!

-We pride ourselves on top-notch customer service in every interaction, from the inital call to our production crew's cleanup.
+We pride ourselves on top-notch customer service in every interaction, from the initial call to our production crew's cleanup.
 We work our hardest to exceed our customers' expectations and ensure that the job is done right; the first time.
 If you're in need of unparalleled mold removal and control, count on us!

 A realtor who was trying to close on a short sale had contacted me.
 He couldn’t sell his investment property in East Brunswick, NJ unless and until its widespread mold growth was taken care of.